aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ## DecisionTreeRegressor

-In this section, we explore the Decision Tree Regressor, a non-linear regression model.
+Let's explore the Decision Tree Regressor, a non-linear regression model.
 We assess its performance and analyze feature importance.

 ```python
 dtr = DecisionTreeRegressor(random_state=RS)